igonzalezsecadas/mayboll-docs/README.md

-# Mayboll Docs
+# mayboll-docs

 Generate static documentation sites from Markdown files.
 No Astro configuration required.

 ## What is it?

-Mayboll Docs is a CLI tool that turns a directory of Markdown (or MDX) files into a polished, deployable documentation site.
+mayboll-docs is a CLI tool that turns a directory of Markdown (or MDX) files into a polished, deployable documentation site.
 It scaffolds a pre-configured Astro project with a sidebar, dark mode, syntax highlighting, full-text search, copy-to-clipboard buttons, and GitHub Pages deployment — all from a single command.

 ## Quick Start